ArtisticIntentionz/AxiomEngine/ROADMAP.md

 -   **[PLANNED] Public Bootstrap Node Deployment:**
     -   **Action:** Procure a cloud server (VPS) and a domain name (e.g., `axiom.foundation`).
-    -   **Action:** Configure DNS to create a permanent, public address for at least one bootstrap node (e.g., `http://bootstrap.axiom.foundation:5000`).
+    -   **Action:** Configure DNS to create a permanent, public address for at least one bootstrap node (e.g., `http://bootstrap.axiom.foundation:42180`).
-    -   **Action:** Deploy a stable Axiom node to this server to run 24/7, serving as the main entry point for new contributors joining the network.
+    -   **Action:** Deploy a stable Axiom bootstrap server to this address to run 24/7, serving as the main entry point for new contributors joining the network.
 -   **[PLANNED] The Axiom Client (GUI):** Design and build the official open-source desktop client for macOS, Windows, and Linux.
     -   **V1: Simple Search:** A clean, minimal interface for submitting queries.
     -   **V2: Cognitive Prosthesis:** A more advanced UI, designed with input from UX and mental health experts, that helps users navigate conflicting information by visualizing evidence and providing consensus weights.